maboiteaspam/Foundation/doc/2-working-from-layout-perspective.md

 they use `plain php` as templating engine and receives `plain php object` as data.

-Views are provided a useful context helper to realize most common display actions.
+Views are provided an useful context helper to realize most common display actions.

 A view example is